-Eight days later-

 The boy took a step closer to him and he caught a curious glint in the boy’s eyes.

 Lord Vatenger unconsciously took a step back.
 He knew the boy was dangerous, but he could not allow his fear to overcome him.
 “Leave this instant!
 Or by my name, you will regret it!”
 He shouted.

 “I will leave, but you are coming with me.
 Take him outside.”
 He heard the boy order, and a sludge of black liquid began expelling out of the boy’s hand.

 “Guards!
 Someone!!
 Get in here!”
 Lord Vatenger screamed, but not a sound came through from the outside.
 Even his wife did not stir from her slumber.
 He stood frozen as the liquid began coming together to form a large arm.
 Before the thought to run occurred to him, the arm shot forth and grabbed his leg.

-His world turned upside down, and his vision blurred as he was thrown across the room, out of the open window.
+His world turned upside down and his vision blurred, as he was thrown across the room and out of the open window.

 Something else caught him before he could hit the ground and set him down on the grass.
 Unlike the dark arm, it swirled about him, fluidly hovering in the air.
 His heart pounding uncontrollably, he instinctively looked up at the window, at the young man who was descending next to him.
 The fluid swiftly wrapped around the boy, turning into the cloak he had seen earlier.

 It was only the beginning of Fulta, but there was a freezing chill in the air.
 He recalled how Raine had been immobilized with ice magic, and his body began to shiver as his mind raced about, trying to figure out a way to get through the ordeal before him.